verysimplyms/3dJS/README.md

 	`applet.eShopMint` -> eShop (MINT, downloader?) applet.
 	`applet.CirclePadCalibrator` -> CirclePad pro calibrator applet.
 	`applet.Notepad` -> Notepad applet.
-- You can use all of these constants and functions in JS code peocessd by 3dJS.
+- You can use all of these constants and functions in JS code processd by 3dJS.
-- Any issues you find, please tell me about them.
+- IMPORTANT!
+Any issues you find, please tell me about them.
 Enjoy your scripting!